siakaramalegos/sia.codes-eleventy/README.md

 - https://paulrobertlloyd.com/articles/
 - https://inclusive-components.design/cards/

+## Local dev with Cloudflare functions

+First run `npm run build` before running `npm run wrangler`.
+11ty will not run in watch mode though.
+Alternatively, run `npm run watch` in one terminal window, then in another run `npm run wrangler`.

 ## Buttondown newsletter

 I use [Buttondown](https://buttondown.email/emails) for my newsletter service.
 I write my newsletters in Markdown, much like my blog posts.
 They have an API, but for now, I just copy-paste the newsletter post into my newsletters folder since both use markdown.
 I also update the canonical URL in Buttondown to point back to my self-hosted version from their archive.